 Communicating appropriately in the online classroom can be challenging.
-In order to minimize this challenge, it is important to remember several points of "internet etiquette" that will smooth communication for both students and instructors:
+To minimize this challenge, it is important to remember several points of "internet etiquette" that will smooth communication for both students and instructors:

 - 1. Read first, Write later.
-Read the ENTIRE set of posts/comments on a discussion board before posting your reply, in order to prevent repeating commentary or asking questions that have already been answered. - 2.
-Avoid language that may come across as strong or offensive.
-Language can be easily misinterpreted in written electronic communication.
-Review email and discussion board posts BEFORE submitting.
+Read the ENTIRE set of posts/comments on a discussion board before posting your reply to prevent repeating commentary or asking questions that have already been answered. - Avoid language that may come across as intense or offensive.
+Language can be easily misinterpreted in written, electronic communication: review email and discussion board posts BEFORE submitting.
 Humor and sarcasm may be easily misinterpreted by your reader(s).
-Try to be as matter of fact and professional as possible. - 3.
+Try to be as matter-of-fact and professional as possible. - 3.
 Follow the language rules of the Internet.
-Do not write using all capital letters, because it will appear as shouting.
+Do not write using all capital letters because it will appear as shouting.
 Also, the use of emoticons can be helpful when used to convey nonverbal feelings.
 J - 4.
 Consider the privacy of others.
-Ask permission prior to giving out a classmate's email address or other information. - 5.
+Ask permission before giving out a classmate's email address or other information. - 5.
 Keep attachments small.
 If it is necessary to send pictures, change the size to an acceptable 250kb or less (one free, web-based tool to try is picresize.com). - 6.
 No inappropriate material.
-Do not forward virus warnings, chain letters, jokes, etc. to classmates or instructors.
+Do not forward virus warnings, chain letters, jokes, etc., to classmates or instructors.
 The sharing of pornographic material is forbidden.

-NOTE: The instructor reserves the right to remove posts that are not collegial in nature and/or do not meet the Online Student Conduct and Etiquette guidelines listed above.
+NOTE: The instructor reserves the right to remove posts that are not collegial and do not meet the Online Student Conduct and Etiquette guidelines (above).